lmvysakh/checkdotnet524/README.md

-# checkdotnet524
+# checkdotnet518
-524 Feature request implementation checking
+Checking and Testing for FR 524